 Categories of project dependencies

-Each type of project dependency also falls into a specific category.
+Each type of project dependency also falls into a specific dependency category.
 The most common categories are:

-- Logical dependencies: Logical dependencies are the natural flow of tasks required to complete a project — the Critical Path.
+- Logical dependencies: Logical dependencies are the natural flow of tasks required to complete a project — the critical path.
 They’re the starting point and the output for all previous tasks.
+Going back to the peanut butter sandwich analogy, you can’t make the sandwich unless you have all the necessary ingredients and tools, such as bread, peanut butter, and a knife.

 - Resource dependencies: These dependencies describe the shared resources necessary to complete a project.
 When two activities share a resource dependency, each depends on the other for completion.

-With a clear understanding of dependencies in project management, you’re ready to see how Gantt charts can make managing them much simpler.
+Now that you have a clear understanding of dependencies in project management, take a look at how Gantt charts can make managing them much simpler.

 This makes identifying potential roadblocks and forecasting resources much more efficient.
 Project managers and teams can easily see how each task flows into the next one and what resources are necessary to keep things moving.
 This is especially important for complex projects involving large teams and successive task completions.